 According to Sara, staffing levels fluctuate widely, and she feels like patient acuity is not taken into account when the number of nurses on call is being determined.
-For a few months this year, for example, she said she was frequently "mandated"-required to stay-for numerous sixteen-hour shifts.

 Merri Beth Allen, Southwestern PA

 Merri Beth is a registered nurse in an intensive care unit.
 She has worked in Pennsylvania hospitals in the region for over thirty years.
 She believes conditions are getting worse as hospitals have cut administrative staff.
 When she and her colleagues are inundated, there is often no help to be had.